-Whilst the responsibility to monitor compliance on modern slavery requirement sits with members of the technical team, we recognise that the duty to prevent modern slavery within our supply chain requires companywide participation, particularly with our commercial and trading team whose actions, as identified above, can have a direct impact on labour in the supply chain.
+Whilst the responsibility to monitor compliance on modern slavery requirement sits with members of the technical team, we recognise that the duty to prevent modern slavery within our supply chain requires companywide participation, particularly our commercial and trading team whose actions, as identified above, can have a direct impact on labour in the supply chain.

-We had planned to shadow a SMETA audit on one of our UK based suppliers during 2020, this has been postponed due to the pandemic.
+We had planned to shadow a SMETA audit on one of our UK based suppliers during 2020, however this has been postponed due to the pandemic.

-- Further understanding of the risks of modern slavery
+- Further understanding of the risks of modern slavery.

-- Forced labour and hidden labour exploitation
+- Forced labour and hidden labour exploitation.

-- How to recognise the signs that someone may be exploited
+- How to recognise the signs that someone may be exploited.

 - How to respond to exploitation and take preventative action to minimise the risk of it further.